 This is an interesting feature and an inevitable one.
 ADDM expands to Application Discovery and Dependency mapping.
 This essentially means one simple thing.
 Your application performance management tool should not just automatically discover all applications and servers in your network, it should also be able to categorize them (DBs, VMs, Servers, etc.) and and provide the user the ability to visualize application interdependencies.
 This feature in particular helps save time that is usually wasted trying to pinpoint a bottleneck in a horde of apps.

-When we say KPIs, we are talking about metrics such as response times, requests per minute, thread and session details, CPU utilization, disk and memory utilization, error states, etc. This includes the first set of essential application and infrastructure metrics you check in order to measure the efficiency of your apps.
+When we say KPIs, we are talking about the application performance metrics such as response times, requests per minute, thread and session details, CPU utilization, disk and memory utilization, error states, etc. This includes the first set of essential application and infrastructure metrics you check in order to measure the efficiency of your apps.
 Your application performance management system should be able to present this data accurately at regular periodic intervals.

 Alerting is among one of the primary requirements in APM tools.
 The thresholds for these alerts should be configurable for individual metrics as well as the application as a whole.
 These alerts facilitate faster identification of application performance issues.
 However, these alerts should also be able to execute pre-configured actions for faster troubleshooting.
 Notifications (SMS, Email), Restart a VM, Execute an MBean operation, generate heap dump/ thread dump/ Garbage collection, etc. can be a few examples of automated actions.